pkolyvas/nightscout-as-code-aws/README.md

 **Note: this is a work-in-progress and should not be used in production until this notice is removed**

-This repo contains all the pieces of to run Nightscout-as-Code (NaC).
-With a few straightforward commands you'll be able to spin up and run Nightscout.

-## Goal

-The goal of this project is to make it *relatively* straightforward to deploy Nightscout CGM, on almost any platform, now that Heroku no longer offers a free tier.
+This project makes it *relatively* straightforward to deploy [Nightscout CGM](), on almost any platform, now that Heroku no longer offers a free tier.
+At the moment only AWS deployments have been complete, but Azure & GCP are expected in due time.

 <img width="1245" alt="Screen Shot 2022-08-30 at 7 51 58 PM" src="https://user-images.githubusercontent.com/43178667/187579976-075b77af-6ed2-4f89-9737-2b89effc2843.png">